-A recent customer project highlighted to me the importance of being able to apply NLP to cohort selection to support medical research, clinical trials recruitment and outcomes analysis.
+A project with Drexel University highlighted the importance of being able to apply Natural Language Processing (NLP) to assist with their cohort selection to support medical research, clinical trials recruitment and outcomes analysis.

-A new customer of ours was setting up a study into patients with HIV and Hepatitis C and needed to identify potential subjects from their AllScripts EHR.
-As many organizations do, they had five medical students spend four months trawling through patient records to identify 700 potential study candidates.
+Drexel was setting up a study into patients with HIV and Hepatitis C and needed to identify potential subjects from their AllScripts EHR.
+As many organizations do, they had five medical students spend four months (working part-time) trawling through patient records to identify 700 potential study candidates.

 Assessing the narrative is always a problem with variations in patient history vs family history and “tested for HIV, negative result” and “positive for HIV” requiring careful reading.

 Drexel utilized our I2E NLP platform and had indexed a large collection of patient records by extracting documents from AllScripts via their analytical data warehouse.

 The data sets were indexed with the usual domain ontologies covering diseases, medications, procedures etc. to support rapid searching in I2E.